Why Most Writers Fail: The First Step In The Writing Process Is Not What You Think

 7 min read

 Ever stare at a blank page and wonder where to even begin?
-Because of that, that moment of hesitation is the exact spot where the first step in the writing process is waiting for you.
 It isn’t about polishing sentences or hunting for the perfect opening line.
+Practically speaking, that moment of hesitation is the exact spot where the first step in the writing process is waiting for you.
 It’s about getting clear on what you actually want to say before the words even start to flow.

 What Is the first step in the writing process?